KirillKovalkin/Home-Work-for-Software-testing-course-by-Vadim-Ksendzov/README.md

 # Home-Work-for-Software-testing-course-by-Vadim-Ksendzov
-Here my Home Work for Software testing course by Vadim Ksendzov
+Here is my Home Work for Software testing course by Vadim Ksendzov